intermine/im-docs/docs/support/upgrade.rst

   # for Ubuntu
   sudo apt-get install maven

-This task builds the JARs and places them on your classpath in `~/.m2/repository`.

 You do not need to install Gradle locally.
 Instead, use the Gradle wrapper provided.

 Remove InterMine code